CassandraHjo/Rsearch/README.md

 #### Set correct `VSEARCH` executable

-In order for the functions based on `VSEARCH` in `Rsearch` to work, the command to invoke `VSEARCH` must be set correctly if it is something other than the default `vsearch`.
+In order for most of the functions in `Rsearch` to work, the command to invoke VSEARCH must be set correctly if it is something other than the default `vsearch`.

 `set_vsearch_executable` can be used to set the correct command to